USD 418 Acceptable Use Policy

 Technology resources are only to be used for purposes which support the educational objectives of USD 418.
 The district requires legal, ethical, responsible and appropriate use of those resources.
 This applies to:

 Any issues with the physical security of technology resources, such as vandalism, theft or compromised passwords, should be immediately reported to the Director of Technology.

 In the event that district-owned equipment is used by a student, the student and parent/legal guardian agrees to properly use and care for the equipment, and will assume the risk of loss by theft, destruction, or damage.
 If the equipment is damaged or returned with any accessories missing or damaged, as determined by the manufacturer or a district technology staff member, the district will charge the student/parent/legal guardian the repair/replacement cost.
 If the equipment is lost or stolen, the student/parent/legal guardian will be financially responsible for the cost of replacement.
 In the event that damage occurs, it must be reported immediately to a school administrator.
+Any unpaid fees or outstanding repair costs must be paid before/during enrollment, prior to the student obtaining a school-owned device.
+The school district reserves the right to disable student user accounts or withhold checking out another device until all fees have been paid.
 All equipment must be returned when requested.
 The district reserves the right to seek monetary reimbursement for any and all damages incurred as the result of vandalism.